avaneeshmisra/Anti-Smoking/readme.md

 The project involves the creation of an e-learning website using HTML, CSS, Bootstrap 5, and JavaScript.
 The website aims to provide a user-friendly and responsive platform for learners to access educational content.

-## Introduction

-Secret Coder is an e-learning website designed to provide a user-friendly and responsive platform for learners to access educational content.
-The project incorporates HTML, CSS, Bootstrap 5, and JavaScript to create an interactive and visually appealing learning experience.

 ## Features